How to monitor your broadband usage

 Switch to an unlimited broadband deal

-By switching to an unlimited deal you will save money and no longer have the stress of wondering whether you are getting near your limit each month and in danger of incurring excess usage fees.
+By switching to an unlimited deal you will save money, enjoy faster speeds, and no longer have the stress of wondering whether you are getting near your limit each month and in danger of incurring excess usage fees.
 You can see all the latest unlimited broadband deals on our comparison page.

 Usage limits on 4G or 5G home broadband